 Glen Mar to Host Cold Weather Shelter March 2 - 9, 2020

-(the county's only homeless shelter), the faith community, and the Howard County government.
+The Cold Weather Shelter (CWS) is an annual program that provides overflow shelter for up to 26 homeless persons.
+The program runs from November to March.
+It is a partnership between Grassroots Crisis Intervention Center, Inc. (the county's only homeless shelter), the faith community, and the Howard County government.
 Several Howard County congregations host the shelter for one or two weeks each, providing the facility, transportation, meals, laundry service, activities, and daily operations.
 Grassroots provides administrative coordination and a staff person to act as the team leader during the hours that the shelter is open, from 6 p.m. to 7 a.m. daily.
 Glen Mar has participated in the Cold Weather Shelter program for the past seventeen years.
 Guests stay in the "Youth World" area below the Spirit Center and use the full bathrooms on the lower level.

 Contact Joan Marshall at firstname.lastname@example.org for more information or with any questions.